ktor-doc-jp/ktor-doc-jp/pages/features/jackson.md

 ## Basic usage

-To install the feature by registering a JSON content conversor using Jackson:
+To install the feature by registering a JSON content convertor using Jackson:

 ```kotlin
 install(ContentNegotiation) {